How Having A Tightness In Chest Affects You

 While help is on the way, take 325 milligrams of aspirin to reduce the risk of blood clots and cause your blood to flow again through the arteries.

-2. Spontaneous tightness in the chest – usually this type of pain is associated with a muscular problem.
+2. Spontaneous tightness – usually this type of pain is associated with a muscular problem.
 The type of muscle pain intensifies when you change positions or when breathing deeply.

 It is assumed that you can play pain when you press on the area that hurts (although not always).
 Try to remember if you made a sudden movement or exercise shoddy.
 In the acute phase, this pain is treated with muscle relaxants and the use of anti-inflammatory medications.